timescale/docs/tutorials/financial-ingest-real-time/financial-ingest-query.md

 # Query the data

-To look at OHLCV values, the most effective way is to create a continuous aggregate.
-You can create a continuous aggregate to aggregate data for each hour, then set the aggregate to refresh every hour, and aggregate the last two hours' worth of data.
+To look at OHLCV values, the most effective way is to create a $CAGG.
+You can create a $CAGG to aggregate data for each hour, then set the aggregate to refresh every hour, and aggregate the last two hours' worth of data.

 <Procedure>

-## Creating a continuous aggregate
+## Creating a $CAGG

-1. Connect to the Timescale database `tsdb` that contains the Twelve Data stocks dataset.
+1. Connect to the $COMPANY database `tsdb` that contains the Twelve Data stocks dataset.

-1. At the psql prompt, create the continuous aggregate to aggregate data every
+1. At the psql prompt, create the $CAGG to aggregate data every
     minute:

     ```sql